New Brunswick Business Immigration Stream

 Factor 6: Business Plan

-Under the Entrepreneurial Stream, all candidates are required to submit a business plan with their application.
+Under the Business Stream, all candidates are required to submit a business plan with their application.
 The business plan is a written document explaining how the business will operate.

 In developing the business plan, candidates need to show they have conducted extensive research and considered all economic, market and cultural factors.

-Candidate will transfer 10 years of business ownership or senior management experience in the same industry and sector in New Brunswick.
+Candidate will transfer a minimum of 5 years of business ownership or senior management experience to the same industry and sector in New Brunswick.

 Business is located outside of Fredericton, Saint John and Moncton.